MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-prereqs.md

 1. Add your repositories using the [Add-AIPScannerRepository](/powershell/module/azureinformationprotection/add-aipscannerrepository) cmdlet, with the path to the repository you want to add.

     > [!TIP]
-    > If you want to add a repository to a content scan job that was created via the Azure portal, use the `OverrideContentScanJob On` to edit the settings.
+    > To prevent the repository from inheriting settings from your content scan job, add the `OverrideContentScanJob On` parameter, as well as values for additional settings.
-    > To edit details for a repository you've added via PowerShell, use the [Set-AIPScannerRepository](/powershell/module/azureinformationprotection/set-aipscannerrepository) command.
     >
+    > To edit details for an existing repository, use the [Set-AIPScannerRepository](/powershell/module/azureinformationprotection/set-aipscannerrepository) command.
+    >

 1. Use the [Get-AIPScannerContentScanJob](/powershell/module/azureinformationprotection/get-aipscannercontentscanjob) and [Get-AIPScannerRepository](/powershell/module/azureinformationprotection/get-aipscannerrepository) cmdlets to return information about your content scan job's current settings.

-1. Use the [Set-AIPScannerRepository](/powershell/module/azureinformationprotection/set-aipscannerrepository) command to details for an existing repository.
+1. Use the [Set-AIPScannerRepository](/powershell/module/azureinformationprotection/set-aipscannerrepository) command to update details for an existing repository.

 1. Run your content scan job immediately if needed, using the [Start-AIPScan](/powershell/module/azureinformationprotection/start-aipscan) cmdlet.